 Van Loon Group

-- Assisted Stichting Omring and Stichting Vrijwaard with obtaining approval from NZa and ACM for their merger.
+- Assisted Stichting Omring and Stichting Vrijwaard with obtaining second phase merger clearance from ACM.

 Ruben Elkerbout; Berend Reuder; Jan Erik Janssen